cozy/dissec_cozy/README.md

 The steps to to execute the demonstration are as follows:

 1. Have a `build` folder in the in the `dissecozy` repo.
 For development purposes, you can run a `yarn watch` command, which will look for updates in the repo and automatically build the latest version.
 Else, run `yarn build`.
-2. Launch `cozy-stack serve --appdir /path/to/your/dissecozy_repo --disable-csp` to start the stack with the dissecozy app loaded.
+2. Launch `cozy-stack serve --disable-csp` to start the stack with the dissecozy app loaded.
-3. Create test instances by running `sh script/populate 10`.
+3. Create test instances by running `yarn run populate 10`.
 This will create the 10 test instances (`test1.cozy.localhost:8080` to `test10.cozy.localhost:8080`) and automatically provide the contributing ones (instances 4-10) with a single, hand craft banking operation.
 It will also output a JSON file containing all these instances' webhooks, to be used by the querier for creating the tree.
 The file is located in `data/webhooks.json`.
 4. Open a browser and go to the dissecozy URL of your default instance (e.g. `http://dissecozy.cozy.tools:8080/`)
 5. In the *Nodes* section, click the 'Choose a file' button and select the JSON file containing webhooks.
 Then, click upload to register all the test instances to the querier.
 6. Go to the *Execution* section and, in the *Full Aggregation* sub section, first click the 'Generate new tree' button, then 'Launch execution' button.